gplepage/lsqfit/doc/source/gvar.rst

 ``f'(x)=0``.)

-The last formula, together with its multidimensional generalization, leads to a full calculus for gaussian random variables that assigns gaussian-variable values to arbitrary arithmetic expressions and functions involving gaussian variables.
+The last formula, together with its multidimensional generalization, leads to a full calculus for Gaussian random variables that assigns Gaussian-variable values to arbitrary arithmetic expressions and functions involving Gaussian variables.
 This calculus is useful for analyzing the propagation of statistical and other random errors (provided the standard deviations are small enough).

-A multidimensional collection ``x[i]`` of gaussian variables is characterized by the means ``x[i].mean`` for each variable, together with a covariance matrix ``cov[i, j]``.
+A multidimensional collection ``x[i]`` of Gaussian variables is characterized by the means ``x[i].mean`` for each variable, together with a covariance matrix ``cov[i, j]``.
 Diagonal elements of ``cov`` specify the standard deviations of different variables: ``x[i].sdev = cov[i, i]**0.5``.